 Our solution utilizes simple and sustainable wastewater recycling technology to support a garden that embodies the rich cultural heritage and tradition of the marshes and the Marsh Arab community.

 After seven years of intensive fieldwork, groundwork, and design preparation, we seek funding to build a 26,500 square meter (6.5 acre) Public Wastewater Garden with the support and aid of our in-country partner, the renowned environmental NGO, Nature Iraq.
 Spring 2019 brings more planning and on the ground organization in Iraq.
 The wastewater garden features locally significant design details making it a public site that emphasizes cultural heritage, while restoring health and offering ecological education.

 The marshes in southern Iraq, formed by the Tigris and Euphrates Rivers, are home to one of humanity’s oldest cultures.
 The Marsh Arabs developed their unique way of life around the resources of the marsh, once the third largest wetlands in the world.
 The Tigris and Euphrates Rivers cross on the eastern edge of the marshes at the Shatt al-Arab, and this intersection is thought to be a possible site of the historic Garden of Eden.

 In the early 1990s, Saddam Hussein’s forces secretly drained the immense Southern Iraq wetlands, to punish the Shi’a rebels hiding there.
-They transformed it into a desert, murdering tens of thousands of Marsh Arabs and compelling hundreds of thou-sands more to flee.
-Conflict and violence altered the Marshlandsinto a desiccated parcel, disturbing its ecological composition, and leaving detrimental vestiges that pose serious challenges to its survival.
+They transformed it into a desert and murdered tens of thousands of Marsh Arabs which compelled hundreds of thousands more to flee.
+Conflict and violence altered the Marshlands into a desiccated parcel, disturbing its ecological composition, and leaving detrimental vestiges that pose serious challenges to its survival.

 Since Hussein’s demise in 2003, three hundred thousand of the expelled Marsh Arabs have returned to re-green and restore the marshes, with the help of Nature Iraq.
 Due to the rapid environmental changes in the marshes, with the return of inhabitants, serious sewage and health problems have ensued.